About us

 Our journey

-Tech She Can was founded in 2018 by Sheridan Ash MBE with 18 like-minded individuals who are all passionate about improving the pipeline of women going into technology roles.
-Recognising that the gender imbalance couldn’t be solved by a single organisation, and that collaboration was needed across sectors, government and educators, the founding members joined forces to set up The Tech She Can Charter.
+The Tech She Can Charter was founded in 2018 by Sheridan and supported by 18 organisations, all passionate about improving the pipeline of women going into technology roles.
+Recognising that the gender imbalance couldn’t be solved by a single organisation, and that collaboration was needed across sectors, government and educators, they joined forces.

 Interested in finding out more about our free online learning resources, whether you're a teacher or a parent?